nilaMan16/Primitive-Machine-Learning/README.md

-# Used-Car-Price-Prediction
-This is one of my first machine learning project.
-The modules implemented are- pandas, seaborn, sklearn and matplotlib.
-The model utilized here are Linear Regression and Lasso Regression.
-The performances of Linear Regression and Lasso Regression are being compared here.
-Thre training data and testing data has been splitted in a 4:1 ratio in case of Linear Regression.
+Adoroni!
+This is the reposoitory of some of my first machine learning projects.
+I am still in the learning phase of the basics of Machine Learning and it's implementations.
+The various models used in my projects, as of now include Linear Regression, Logistic Regression, SVM, Lasso Regression, Random Forest Classifier, K-Means Clustering etc.